queer1/circul8/README.md

 You can find more info on the theme at [andreaslarsen.dk/c8](http://andreaslarsen.dk/c8)

-Please concult the [wiki](https://github.com/andreaslarsen/circul8/wiki) before requesting icons and adding issues.
+Please read the [wiki](https://github.com/andreaslarsen/circul8/wiki) before requesting icons and adding issues.